 - Tops of trees, thinnings (smaller, younger trees)

 Product: panel boards made from the tops of trees and residues from sawmills.
-Panel boards include chipboard, medium density fibreboard (MDF) and oriented strand board (OSB).
+Panel boards include chipboard, engineered wood and oriented strand board (OSB).
 These are all made from small parts of the tree, flakes or fibres, which are then bonded together under pressure, although the process differs slightly in each case.

 Uses: furniture, boards in construction, flooring and work tops.
 Can be covered in veneers or laminates.